scottish-pl-institute/splv/2025-edinburgh/index.md

 ## Dinner

-The School dinner on Wednesday is at the [Playfair Library](https://www.uoecollection.com/conferences-events/venue-hubs/old-town-campus/old-college-and-playfair-library/), on South Bride, EH8 9YL.
+The SPLV dinner on Wednesday is at the [Playfair Library](https://www.uoecollection.com/conferences-events/venue-hubs/old-town-campus/old-college-and-playfair-library/), on South Bride, EH8 9YL.

-## Mentoring Event
+## Mentoring event

 The mentoring event consists of two parts:

 - Talk by [Murdoch James Gabbay](https://www.gabbay.org.uk/)
 - Panel session with: Lindsey Kuper, Robbert Krebbers, Anton Lorenzen, Cristina Matache, and Perdita Stevens

+## Places to eat

+There are many places to eat around Edinburgh.
+Here's a somewhat ad hoc list of places close to the university that members of the PL group sometimes frequent:

+* Mosque Kitchen (there are two of these)
+* Nile Valley
+* Maki & Ramen (the one on Nicolson Street)
+* Shish
+* Beirut
+* Satoru
+* Pizza Posto
+* San Chuan
+* Sen
+* Umi
+* Mother India
+* Roti
+* Paradise Palms
+* Soderberg
+* Ting Thai
+* Nanyang
+* Tanjore
+* Ciao Roma
+* Civerinos (the one on Forrest Road)
+* Holyrood 9A

 ## Prerequisites